Brazil justice annuls Lula's sentences, enabling 2022 run - WTMJ

 The decision also laid bare the country’s political divisions, with leftists celebrating their 75-year-old leader’s return to the political arena as conservatives said the rulings were tantamount to impunity.

-Others saw the decision as an attempt to preserve a vast but embattled corruption investigation that has been accused of impropriety.

 The decision by Justice Luiz Edson Fachin drew no conclusions about the mammoth “Car Wash” investigation centered on state-run giant Petrobras, from which the da Silva probes emerged.
-It said, instead, that the federal court in the Southern city of Curitiba, which sentenced da Silva twice for corruption and money laundering, didn’t have jurisdiction to put the leftist leader on trial.
+It said, instead, that the federal court in the Southern city of Curitiba, which convicted da Silva twice of corruption and money laundering, didn’t have jurisdiction to put the leftist leader on trial.

 Fachin said the cases will be sent to the federal court of Brazil’s Federal District, where they can begin anew.

-Da Silva’s lawyers said in a statement that they welcomed the decision, saying it “is aligned with everything we have said for more than five years in these suits.”
+But Deltan Dallagnol, who prosecuted da Silva as head of the the Car Wash task force, said on Twitter that the ruling may end the case against the former president altogether because the statute of limitations may have run out.

-But Brazilian media reported that the country’s attorney-general Augusto Aras, an ally of conservative President Jair Bolsonaro, is preparing to appeal the decision.
+But Brazilian media reported that the country’s prosecutor-general Augusto Aras, an ally of conservative President Jair Bolsonaro, is preparing to appeal the decision.

 Da Silva has been a dominant figure in Brazilian politics for decades, first as firebrand metalworkers’ union organizer who launched failed bids for the presidency, then as the charismatic everyman whose popularity grew on the job as president from 2003 to 2010 thanks to hefty government handouts to the poor and infrastructure investments during the country’s commodities boom.